WorkingGroupLink/SerializedAttrAccessors/README.md

 SerializedAttrAccessors
 =======================

+# Do NOT use this: Tweaked to get working in Rails 4.2, but Rails5 will REMOVE `sattr_accessor`

 This gem extends ActiveRecord to consolidate multiple `sattr_accessor` values to a single RDB column.

-**TO-DO: Do NOT use this: Tweaked to get working in Rails 4.2, but Rails5 will REMOVE `sattr_accessor`**

 ...let's be honest though, this is a #reallybadidea.
 It prevents using SQL `WHERE` to filter data & confuses most (ALL) analysis & ML-from-RDBBMS packages.
 The ONLY reasons to use this gem are if your host charges per-column (it wastes storage GB, BTW), or you really like the idea of Doc DB's but really want to run MySQL anyway...